 Nice Work If You Can Get It features music and lyrics by George Gershwin and Ira Gershwin and a book by two-time Tony Award winner Joe DiPietro.
 Two-time Tony winner Broderick stars opposite four-time Tony Award nominee Kelli O'Hara.

+The production is directed and choreographed by three-time Tony Award winner Kathleen Marshall.
 Nice Work tickets are currently on sale through June 2, 2013.

 The company also features two-time Tony winner Judy Kaye as Estonia Dulworth (a Tony-winning turn), Tony winner Michael McGrath as Cookie McGee (another Tony-winning turn), Tony nominee Jennifer Laura Thompson as Eileen Evergreen, Chris Sullivan as Duke Mahoney, Robyn Hurder as Jeannie Muldoon, Stanley Wayne Mathis as Chief Berry and Tony Award nominee Terry Beaver as Senator Max Evergreen, with Cameron Adams, Clyde Alves, Kaitlyn Davidson, Jason DePinto, Kimberly Fauré, Robert Hartwell, Grasan Kingsberry, Stephanie Martignetti, Barrett Martin, Michael X. Martin, Shina Ann Morris, Adam Perry, Jeffrey Schecter, Jennifer Smith, Joey Sorge, Samantha Sturm, Kristen Beth Williams, Candice Marie Woods.